prakashkukanoor/Three-Tier-Architecture/README.md

 This github repo is to mainatin terraform and terragrunt code to create three tier architecture in AWS Cloud.

 ## Installation
+All the instructions below are performed in Mac os.

 - Install Homebrew
 [Home Brew](https://brew.sh/)
 - Install terraform env